 The Sacrament of Confirmation confers a permanent (indelible) mark on the soul of the recipient, gifting the recipient with the fullness of God’s seven-fold Gifts, which in turn produce great fruits in the soul of the believer (see below).

-Families registered at Mary Our Queen with teenagers in Catholic school must register their child for Confirmation in both 9th and 10th grade.
-Both 9th and 10th graders will be required to complete the Confirmation program requirements for each year.
-Please download a copy of the Confirmation handbook for details.
+Families registered at Mary Our Queen with teenagers in Catholic school or an approved homeschool program must register their child for Confirmation in 10th grade.
+All 10th graders will be required to complete the Confirmation program requirements for each year.

 Adults who did not receive this Sacrament as a child and who would like to receive this most important gift of God may enroll in our RCIA program.